HathorNetwork/rfcs/text/0000-use-case-integration-best-practices.md

 #### Number of confirmations

 Some use cases might handle transactions with huge amounts, so it's essential to wait for some blocks to confirm the transaction before accepting it as a valid one.
 The more blocks confirm a transaction, the more guarantee there is that this transaction won't become invalid in the future.
+As a reference, Bitcoin's use cases usually require a six confirmations before accepting a new deposit.

 ### Check if an unusual amount of deposits or withdrawals are being made

 Many use cases have withdrawals/deposits in their set of features through blockchain transactions.
-It's important to be alerted in case any unusual amount of deposits/withdrawals are being made because this could be caused by an attack.
+It's important to check for unusual levels of deposits and withdrawals because this could be caused by an attack.

 For that situation, it's crucial to have an easy way to block specific accounts that have unusual behavior and might be part of an attack.
+You might also consider to limit the number of operations a user can do in a time window.

+This validation and user block must be done in the use-case software application.

 ### Check if one of your full nodes gets out-of-sync

-One other relevant aspect of full node to always check for weird behavior is the sync among them.
+One other relevant aspect of full node is to always check for weird behavior is the sync among them.
 We recommend use cases to regularly validate that all their full nodes are in sync among them and in sync with at least one public node as well.

 This validation is important to guarantee the node is not isolated from the rest of the network with a fork of the blockchain.

+Besides that, it's also important to validate that the timestamp of the best block of the node is recent, which means that the node's blockchain is not halted in the past.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation